 How do I confirm my booking?

 Once you have an unconditional firm offer you will be sent an email detailing how to confirm your booking.
-If you have booked a place in a DMU-managed hall you will need to pay the £150 damage deposit to confirm that you agree to the terms and conditions of the contract.
+If you have booked a place in a DMU-managed hall you will need to pay the £250 booking fee and confirm that you agree to the terms and conditions of the contract.
 For private accommodation the process differs slightly for each hall of residence so please check this before you book a room in your chosen hall.
 You will generally need to complete an application form/tenancy document and will also normally be required to pay the first rent instalment.
 If you have already returned your tenancy documents when you receive your unconditional offer you will have a 14-day cooling-off period.

 ….
 More information